todogroup/todogroup.org/content/en/blog/the-value-of-the-ospo-study.md

 The study explores the different value propositions of OSPOs and shares recommendations and provide insights that helps to to understand, measure, and communicate their value to stakeholders, regulators, and other staff members within the organization.

-It draws on perspectives from OSPO and open source leaders around the world and from various industries and segments, to provide a comprehensive overview of the value of OSPOs.
+It draws on perspectives from OSPO and open source leaders from Europe, Asia, and North America in a variety of industries, including two public universities.

 ![infographic](/img/blog/infographic-study-value-ospo.png)